Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 For instance, we could create an array of molecules and reactions, where the size of the array is determined at run time.

 However, reactions will not be activated until a join definition is made, which we can only do once.
-(We cannot write a second join definition using an input molecule that already belongs to a previous join definition.)
+(We cannot write a second join definition using an input molecule that is already bound to a previous join definition.)

 For this reason, join definitions in `JoinRun` are still static in an important sense.
 For instance, when we receive a molecule injector `c` as a result of some computation, the reactions that can start by consuming `c` are already fixed.